karsumit94/andrewholsted.github.io/_posts/2013-05-07-Dev-Bootcamp.md

 tags: "Dev Bootcamp"
 ---

-*This was previously 3 posts that have been combined into 1.
-If you want to read more about my progress in Dev Bootcamp, I've started a journal on [Tumbler][1].*
+*This was previously 3 posts that have been combined into 1. *

 The Application - January 18, 2013
 -----------------------------------